-For starters, most of us in America get way too many omega-6 fats in our diets and not enough omega-3 fatty acids.
+For starters, most Americans get way too many omega-6 fats in their day-to-day diets and not enough omega-3 fatty acids.
 Remember, omega-3 fats help reduce inflammation, whereas too many omega-6 fats cause inflammation.
-Peanuts are high in omega-6 fats and low on omega-3 fats, so they can cause an imbalanced ratio.

-According to a 2002 study conducted by the Center for Genetics, Nutrition and Health, “Western diets are deficient in omega-3 fatty acids, and have excessive amounts of omega-6 fatty acids compared with the diet on which human beings evolved and their genetic patterns were established.”
+A 2002 study conducted by the Center for Genetics, Nutrition and Health concluded that “Western diets are deficient in omega-3 fatty acids, and have excessive amounts of omega-6 fatty acids compared with the diet on which human beings evolved and their genetic patterns were established.”

 Excessive amounts of omega-6 polyunsaturated fatty acids (PUFA) and a very high omega-6/omega-3 ratio, as is found in today’s Western diets, promote the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases, whereas increased levels of omega-3 PUFA (a low omega-6/omega-3 ratio) exert suppressive effects.